yugr/Implib.so/README.md

 # Reducing external interface of closed-source library

+_TODO: modifying visibility of symbols .dynsym might be easier..._

 Sometimes you may want to reduce public interface of existing shared library (e.g. if it's a third-party lib which erroneously exports too many unrelated symbols).

 To achieve this you can generate a wrapper with limited number of symbols and override the callback which loads the library to use `dlmopen` instead of `dlopen` (and thus does not pollute the global namespace):